TheNewbie05/TheNewbie05/README.md

 # 💫 About Me:
-Yur're looking a to be  Data Analyst <br>
+You're looking a to be  Data Analyst <br>

 ## 🌐 Socials: